Taman Negara: Geography

 Taman Negara is mostly located on ancient, sedimentary rocks and the oldest part of the continent, it features mostly gentle rolling hills where about 57% of the total land area of the park are located below 300m above sea level due to a long time erosion.
 Despite that, it also features some mountainous parts of the Tahan Range, a subrange of the Tenasserim Hills.
 The Tahan Range is home to Mount Tahan, the highest and most prominent point in Peninsular Malaysia at about 2,187m above sea level.

 The park acts as an important headwater for the states of Kelantan, Terengganu and Pahang.
 There are three main river systems that originated from The park, which are the Lebir, Terengganu and Tembeling Rivers.
 The Lebir is one of the tributaries of the Kelantan River, flowing northward passing through Kelantan Delta, while the Terengganu River flows eastward toward Kenyir Lake and is one of the primary inflow for the lake; and Tembeling River is one of the tributaries of the Pahang River, flowing southward towards the central valley of Pahang.
 These rivers ultimately discharge into the South China Sea.

 The park has been developed into an ecotourism destination in Malaysia.
 There are several geological and biological attractions in the park.
 Gunung Tahan is the highest point of the Malay Peninsula; climbers can use Kuala Tahan or Merapoh as their departure point.
 All visitors to the park must obtain permits from the Department of Wildlife and National Parks.

+Indigenous people

+Taman Negara is part of the traditional territory of several groups of Orang Asli, the indigenous people of Peninsular Malaysia.
+In particular, several groups of Batek people still live on the periphery of the park.
+The park legislation recognises use-rights of Orang Asli within Taman Negara (e.g. section 15(c), Pahang En.
+2/1939).
+In this regard, six "aboriginal tribes" are listed (Ple, Temiar, Ple-Temiar, Senoi, Semang, and Pangan).